 On the day of the dedication, the people of Ishwa Island, Rwanda, pressed through the door of the church to hear the story of Jesus — many for the first time.
 They had no idea that this building, this community, was the result of a prayer that was prayed nearly 10 years earlier.

-In 2007, the staff of Thomasville First United Methodist Church in Georgia got together and prayed, “Lord, how do we really honor You this Christmas?”
+A decade earlier, the staff of Thomasville First United Methodist Church in Georgia got together and prayed, “Lord, how do we really honor You this Christmas?”